marsinearth/useful-bookmarks/README.md

   - will add likes(exactly same as hackernews' votes)
   - will add small chatting system using relay's subscription func
   - will add some kind of console page for stats and browsing users-posts-comments-likes relationships
-  - will transform graphcool to traditional DB by writing own resolver (headache reserved T^T maybe redis.....!)
+  - will transform graphcool to traditional DB by writing own resolver (maybe I can use [Prisma](https://gist.github.com/marktani/2cbbe6467cb66bc9959b63313a248988) for AWS RDS MySQL or if it works, definitely for my local DB or whatever, too. pretty awesome!)